-A Pu-Be startup source was inserted in the core of a reactor before startup and removed after reaching a few watts of power level in accordance with the operating procedure.
-In this event, the operator forgot to remove the Pu-Be startup source and continued to raise the reactor power.
-This led to overheating of the Pu-Be source and the source was destroyed, releasing activity in the primary coolant.
-Significant efforts were required for cleanup of the primary cooling system.
+A Pu-Be start-up source is inserted in the core of a reactor before start-up and removed after reaching a few watts of power level as per the operating procedure.
+In this event, the operator forgot to remove the Pu-Be start-up source and continued to raise the reactor power.
+This led to overheating of the Pu-Be source and the source was destroyed releasing activity in the primary coolant.
+Significant efforts had to be made for clean-up of the primary cooling system.

-The central beryllium block containing several irradiated 252Cf targets was removed from the reactor for inspection in the hot cell.
-Reinstallation of this block in the reactor required the use of remote tooling.
+The central beryllium block containing several irradiated 252 Cf targets was removed from the reactor for inspection in the hot cell.
+Re-installation of this block in the reactor required the use of remote tooling.
 However, the operator carried out the operation by hand without the corresponding permission and safety measures.
-This resulted in the operator receiving an estimated 200 mSv whole body exposure, 50 Sv exposure to the right hand, and 15 Sv exposure to the left hand.
+This resulted in the operator receiving an estimated 200 mSv whole body exposure, 50 Sv - exposure to the right hand, and 15 Sv - exposure to the left hand.

 In another event, an experimental fuel pin was irradiated to a higher reactor power than planned, resulting in damage to the fuel pin.
-The event occurred because the reactor power was raised based on a faulty channel reading and other channels readings were not taken into account.
-Release of radioactivity in the cooling system of experimental set-up was reported.
+The event occurred as the reactor power was raised based on a faulty channel reading and other channels readings were not taken into account.
+Radioactivity release in the cooling system of experimental set-up was reported.

-During an experiment, a closed tank containing heavy water was placed between the core and the wall of the irradiation tunnel in a research reactor.
-The procedure required the tank to be removed after the experiment but was not followed by the operator.
+During an experiment, a closed tank containing heavy water was placed between the core and the wall of the irradiation tunnel in a reactor.
+The procedure required the tank to be removed after the experiment, but was not followed by the operator.
 Due to overheating, the closed tank became pressurized and distorted.
 This resulted in the tank exerting pressure on the core structure.
 When an effort was made to remove the tank, it could not be removed.
-Finally, a hole was drilled in the tank to release the pressure and the tank was successfully removed.
+Finally a hole was drilled in the tank to release the pressure and the tank was successfully removed.

-An irradiated sample was being unloaded from the reactor into a shielded container within the reactor pool.
-As the crane was not functioning, the operators decided to remove the sample out of water without any shielding and put it into the shielded container outside of the pool.
-The shielded container was not designed to shield the activity of the sample.
-The event resulted in high radiation fields while removing the sample and around the shielded container due to insufficient shielding.
-A hot zone barrier was created around the shielded container to prevent personnel exposure and the radioactivity was allowed to decay.
-The personnel involved received avoidable doses, but no overexposure was reported.
+An irradiated sample was being unloaded from the reactor and was required to be put in a shielded container in the reactor pool.
+As the crane was not functioning, the operators decided to remove the sample out of water without any shielding and put in the shielded container outside the pool.
+The container was not designed to shield the activity of the sample.
+The event resulted in high radiation fields while removing the sample and also around the shielded container due to in-sufficient shielding.
+The hot zone barrier was created around the shielded container to prevent personnel exposure and the radioactivity was allowed to decay.
+The personnel involved received avoidable doses but no overexposure was reported.

-Some events involving violation of OLCs included the removal of a fuel element from the core while the reactor was critical; not placing the faulty neutron flux rate channel in 'Trip' condition; and not complying with the reactor startup requirement in a pool type reactor wherein a basket used for preventing bypass flow around the fuel elements was not installed before the reactor startup.
-In all these events, the faults were detected, and corrective actions taken in time, thus preventing any significant consequences.
+Some events involving violation of operational limits and conditions included removal of a fuel element from the core while the reactor was critical; not placing the faulty neutron flux rate channel in 'Trip' condition; and not complying with the reactor start-up requirement in a pool type reactor wherein a basket used for preventing bypass flow around the fuel elements was not installed before reactor start-up.
+In all these events, the faults were detected and corrective actions taken in time, thus preventing any significant consequences.